barichello/openQDA/README.md

 Codes: they are like tags that can be applied to sections (not sources).
 This is sort of the universal tool for qualitative analysis (NVivo calls them nodes).
 Tipically, the researcher identifies a part of a source (for instance, a sentence from an interview) and associates that part with a code that refers to a phenomena of interest.

+# To-do list

+1) Support audio sources;

+2) Decide what type of text will be supported and implement it;

+3) Decide how to enable add-ons;

 # Important notes

 1) The software is only tested on Firefox;

+2) The upload functionality is not fully developed, so pay attention to what you insert on it;

 # Installation